- Help center home

 When microcopy is stored as a static asset, updating it is a lot more work than simply publishing a content change by way of your CMS.
 As a result, your marketing and editorial team can't easily take control and maximize the effectiveness of your microcopy.
 This is making things harder for your users and costing you conversions.
 Yet, traditional CMS platforms do not make it easy to manage microcopy.

-Contentful, which is not simply a CMS but a cloud native content management infrastructure, allows you to define your own content model and have that content delivered over a CDN backed API.
+Contentful, which is not simply a CMS but a cloud native composable content platform, allows you to define your own content model and have that content delivered over a CDN-backed API.
 This allows you to make your microcopy dynamic.

 Setting up microcopy in Contentful is typically done by creating a simple content type called "resource" with two fields, a key and a value.
 The key is a description of the copy, for instance "login.success" might be the key for the text that a login form uses when the user logs in successfully.
 If your developers are using a "gettext" like function to retrieve UX text, this key would be the string passed to this function.
 This content type replaces the "portable object" (pot/po) files that are typically used as static assets.
 Contentful allows you to add multiple locales for the value field, so you can have localized values for each resource entry.